lu22do/p5js_live_vibe_coding_v2/README.md

 - left panel for chat with the AI
 - middle panel for the current code
 - right panel for rendering with p5js

+## How the p5js code is rendered

+The p5.js rendering is triggered by changes to the currentCode state variable in the RenderPanel component.

+Here's how it works:

+1. When you send a message in the chat, the OpenAI API generates p5.js code.
+2. The generated code is cleaned and stored in the currentCode state (in App.tsx).
+3. Since currentCode is passed as a prop to RenderPanel, the component re-renders.
+4. The useEffect hook in RenderPanel (which depends on currentCode) detects the change and:
+  - Removes any existing p5.js instance (to clean up the previous sketch).
+  - Creates a new p5.js sketch using the updated code.
+  - Attaches it to the DOM element referenced by renderRef.

+This ensures that every time new code is generated, the previous sketch is cleared and the new one is rendered immediately in the right panel.